yahoo/elide-doc/pages/guide/v5/04-analytics.md

 # Querying

 Models managed by the `AggregationDataStore` can be queried via JSON-API or GraphQL similar to other Elide models.
 There are a few important distinctions:
-1. If one or more metrics are included in the query, every dimension will be used to aggregate the selected metrics.
+1. If one or more metrics are included in the query, every requested dimension will be used to aggregate the selected metrics.
 2. If only dimensions (no metrics) are included in the query, Elide will return a distinct list of the requested dimension value combinations.
 3. Every elide model includes an ID field.
 The ID field returned from aggregation store models is not a true identifier.
 It represents the row number from a returned result.
 Attempts to load the model by its identifier will result in an error.